pymupdf/PyMuPDF-Optional-Material/docs/quad.rst

    .. attribute:: isEmpty

-      True if enclosed area is zero, i.e. all points are on the same line.
-If this is false, the quad may still not look like a rectangle (but more like a triangle, trapezoid, etc.).
+      True if enclosed area is zero, which means that all four points are on the same line.
+If this is false, the quad may still be degenerate or not look like a rectangle at all (triangles, parallelograms, trapezoids, ...).

       :type: bool